obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Auxiliary Tools/🗂️ Auxiliary Tools.md

 ## Contributing

 Adding tools that are useful in combination with Obsidian is done in two parts.
-The basic information of the tool itself is listed here, for longer posts explaining describe how you use this tool check [[09.02 - How To]].
+The basic information of the tool itself is listed here, for longer posts explaining describe how you use this tool check [[🗂️ Guides]].

-1. Create a new note under [[10 - Resources]]
+1. Create a new note under [[🗂️ 02.05 All Community Expansions]] > [[🗂️ Auxiliary Tools]]
 2. Apply the [[T - Auxiliary tool]] template
 3. Fill out the placeholders
 4. [[How to add content through GitHub|Submit your changes to GitHub]]